- Lucid Interactive Ltd

 In this section

-The requirement for this course is BTEC Level 3 Extended Diploma with overall award profile of MMM to include at least 15 unit Merits.
+The requirement for this course is BTEC Level 3 National Extended Diploma with overall award profile of DDM to include a minimum of 9 unit distinctions.
 All subject areas considered.

-The Faculty of Computing, Engineering and the Built Environment accept combinations of A Levels, BTEC Subsidiary Diploma and BTEC Diploma.
-For further information on the requirements for this course please contact Faculty admissions staff by T: +44 (0)28 9036 6305 or E: email@example.com.
+The Faculty of Computing and Engineering accept combinations of A Levels, BTEC Subsidiary Diploma/National Extended Certificate, BTEC 90-credit Diploma/National Foundation Diploma and BTEC National Diploma.
+For further information on the requirements for this course please contact Faculty admissions staff by telephone on 028 9036 6305 or email email@example.com.

 Entry equivalences can also be viewed in the online prospectus at http://www.ulster.ac.uk/apply/entrance-requirements/equivalence.